alxndr/blog/_posts/2023-01-30-new-git-repo-with-history-of-old-repo.md

 * `cd .. && rm -rf ./new-repo-name` because we need to clone it fresh (not as a mirror)...
 * `git clone new-repo-URL && cd new-repo-name` the clone may take a while

+The new repo on GitHub will need to have its default branch set.